-- The module can be used as a co-processor and share data with a Siemens or Texas Instruments 505 PLC using the block transfer driver, - The module can be used as a co-processor and share data with a CTI 2500 PLC using data cache or block transfer driver, - The module can be used as a co-processor and share data with a CTI Janus PLC using the binding protocol, - The module can be used in a standalone control situation and not have the need to share data with any other PLC.
+- The module can be used as a co-processor and share data with a Siemens or Texas Instruments 505 PLC using the block transfer driver (Note: block transfer driver works with all 545/555 PLCs but does NOT work with 525/535 PLCs), - The module can be used as a co-processor and share data with a CTI 2500 PLC using data cache or block transfer driver. - The module can be used as a co-processor and share data with a CTI Janus PLC using the binding protocol, - The module can be used in a standalone control situation and not have the need to share data with any other PLC.